warren-bank/Android-ExoPlayer-AirPlay-Receiver/README.md

       - the other links transfer the video URL to other tools
         * webpage to watch the video in an HTML5 player with the ability to "cast" the video to a Chromecast
         * a running instance of [HLS-Proxy](https://github.com/warren-bank/HLS-Proxy)

+* [Android app](https://github.com/tutikka/DroidPlay) that is open-source, and can be used to:
+  - discover AirPlay receivers on the same LAN
+  - display images from the local file system
+    * sends the entire file in POST data to the receiver
+  - stream videos from the local file system
+    * runs a local web server
+    * casts the URL of the video to the receiver
+    * serves the video file when requested by the receiver

 - - - -